Cyanostar: Synthesis

 The cyanostar structure is synthesized in a one-pot process among five equivalents of a benzaldehyde bearing a meta-cyanomethyl substituent.
 A series of Knoevenagel condensation reactions catalyzed by various bases stitches them together to make the C5-symmetric structure.

 Anion binding

-Cyanostar binds anions through hydrogen bonding from the C–H hydrogen bonds, as the hydrogen has a slight positive charge.
+Cyanostar binds anions through hydrogen bonding from the C–H bonds, as the hydrogen has a positive electrostatic potential.
 It is the first binder to make use of cyanostilbene's electropositive CH groups.
-The hydrogen bonds create an electropositive region in the center of the macrocycle, creating a binding pocket.
+The CH bonds create an electropositive region in the center of the macrocycle, creating a binding pocket.
 Cyanostar strongly binds anions that usually can only be bound weakly.
 The increased binding arises from the formation of a 2:1 complex, with two cyanostars sandwiching the anion on each side.
 An extended version of this structural pattern is a 4:3 alternating stack of cyanostar molecules complexing a hydrogen-bonded chain of dihydrogen phosphate units.